Your Clinical Supervisor & Counsellor

 OUTSIDE OF WORK

 I am lucky to live on the rich and ancient lands of Aboriginal Australia and travel as much as I can enjoying rugged coastlines, oceans, forests and bush lands of the south west and those on the east coast and inland.
-This year took me far away from the country to California enjoying it’s monumental coastline and historical alternative culture.
+The year 2023 took me far away from the country to California enjoying it’s monumental coastline and historical alternative culture.
 My love of nature grew toward their sea lions, sea otters and mountainous forest.
 Other interests back home include visiting our excellent Australian art galleries, making art, watching Scandinavian noir and crime dramas as well as reading non-fiction.
-Here’s what I have been reading:

 Daphne Middleton has completed many years of training in various psychotherapies and clinical supervision approaches before focussing on resilience building, Narrative Therapy and Trauma Informed Restorative and Rejuvenating approaches.
 She brings energy, passion and enthusiasm offering creative tools for change and dedication to make sure that empowerment and personal agency is aimed for in each helping or teaching interaction.

-Daphne Middleton has maintained a part-time private practice in Fremantle and Claremont since 2007.
-She provides Medicare Australia provision of psychological strategies through the Better Access mental health program and shared treatment service with primary care in the chronic disease management program.
+Daphne Middleton maintained a part-time private practice in Fremantle and Claremont since 2007.
+She provided Medicare Australia provision of psychological strategies through the Better Access mental health program and shared treatment service with primary care in the chronic disease management program.
+Her counselling role now focusses solely on supporting people with workplace concerns and provides employee assistance counselling for agencies.
 With a demonstrated academic background in writing and teaching university training programs for Masters of Counselling, Health Sciences and Social Work degree programs, Daphne has contributed her knowledge and expertise in the engagement of children, young people and families with mental health concerns in various in and out patient assessment and intervention services, complex case study review for theory into practice and best practice field supervision for social work trainees.

 Daphne Middleton has speciality training in Child & Adolescent Mental Health, Art Therapy & Creativity focussed counselling, Trauma Informed and Mindfully Informed Positive Psychology approaches, Post Traumatic Growth work and the therapeutic management of compassion fatigue within the clinical supervision space.
 She held accredition as a Mental Health Social Worker (AMHSW) with the Australian Association of Social Workers from 2007-2023.